idkjs/dockerized-cra-with-make/README.md

-# How to dockerize your ReactJS app for development
+# How to dockerize your ReactJS app for development in a container

 [source](https://medium.com/@thexap/how-to-dockerize-your-reactjs-app-ad618a48ad6b)